UK Youth Climate Coalition: 2017

-The UK Youth Climate Coalition organised a Roundtable of youth organisations at the Department for Business, Energy and Industrial Strategy.
-Additionally engaging in actions with the Coal Action Network in front of BEIS, highlighting coal air pollution and public opposition.
+Organising a Roundtable of youth organisations at the Department for Business, Energy and Industrial Strategy.

+Engaging in actions with the Coal Action Network in front of BEIS, highlighting coal air pollution and public opposition.

-A delegation attended COP23 in Bonn, Germany.
-The UK Youth Climate Coalition held a Gas side event, as well as bringing a resident from Preston New Road to the COP.
-Actions also focused on oceans and Barclay's sponsorship of the UK pavilion.
+Participating in COP23 in Bonn, Germany and holding a Gas side event.

 2018

-In 2018, the Coalition worked with Friends of the Earth on the "climate serious" campaign.
-This highlighted the inaction on climate change of HSBC, Danone and Npower.
+Working with Friends of the Earth on the "climate serious" campaign.

-The year also saw the launch of the Gas Campaign, which focused on opposing hydraulic fracking in the UK.
-This included both public education campaigns, as well as working at the Preston New Road site for the "Block around the Clock" and "Global Gasdown Frackdown" actions.
-Further pressure was placed on Claire Perry the Minister for Energy & Clean Growth with the "Do you Even Care Claire?" campaign, focused on opposing her support for fracking in the UK.
+Launching the Gas Campaign, which focused on opposing hydraulic fracking in the UK.

-COP24 in Poland included work with YOUNGO (the youth constituency at the UNFCCC), working on climate justice campaigns, and highlighting gender discussions and vested interests within COP.
+Participating in COP24 in Poland.
+This included work with YOUNGO (the youth constituency at the UNFCCC), working on climate justice campaigns, and highlighting gender discussions and vested interests within COP.